hashicorp/vault-lambda-extension/README.md

 ### Caching

 Caching can be configured for the extension's local proxy server so that it does not forward every HTTP request to Vault.
+The main consideration behind caching design is to make caching an explicit opt-in at the request level, so that it is only enabled for scenarios where caching makes sense without negative impact in others.
 To turn on caching, set the environment variable `VAULT_DEFAULT_CACHE_TTL` to a valid value that is parsable as a time.Duration in Go, for example, "15m", "1h", "2m3s" or "1h2m3s", depending on application needs.
 An invalid or negative value will be treated the same as a missing value, in which case, caching will not be set up and enabled.

-Only requests with HTTP method of "GET", and the HTTP header "X-Vault-Cache-Control" with value of "cache" or "recache" will be cached at the proxy server.
-With the header set as "X-Vault-Cache-Control: cache", the response will be returned directly from the cache there's a cache hit.
-Otherwise the request will be forwarded to Vault and the response returned and cached.
+Then requests with HTTP method of "GET", and the HTTP header `X-Vault-Cache-Control: cache` will be returned directly from the cache if there's a cache hit.
+On a cache miss the request will be forwarded to Vault and the response returned and cached.
+If the header is set to `X-Vault-Cache-Control: recache`, the cache lookup will be skipped, and the request will be forwarded to Vault and the response returned and cached.
 Currently, the cache key is a hash of the request URL path, headers, body, and token.
-The main consideration behind caching design is to make caching an explicit opt-in at the request level, so that it is only enabled for scenarios where caching makes sense without negative impact over others.

-You can always override caching and forward a request to Vault, for example in the case of expired secrets, set "X-Vault-Cache-Control: recache".
-The proxy server will forward the request to Vault and refresh its cache with the response.

-Caching may also be enabled by default by setting the environment variable `VAULT_DEFAULT_CACHE_ENABLE` to `true`.
-Then all requests will be cached/fetched as though the header 'X-Vault-Cache-Control: cache' was set.
-Setting the 'X-Vault-Cache-Control' header to 'nocache' or 'recache' will modify caching behavior as described above.
+Caching may also be enabled for all requests by setting the environment variable `VAULT_DEFAULT_CACHE_ENABLE` to `true`.
+Then all requests will be fetched and/or cached as though the header `X-Vault-Cache-Control: cache` was present.
+Setting the header to `nocache` on a request will opt-out of caching entirely in this configuration.
+Setting the header to `recache` will skip the cache lookup and return and cache the response from Vault as described previously.

 ## Limitations